Choosing the Right Frame Style and Type – Frame Scaffolding

 Safeway-Style Blue Scaffolding

 This style our overall most popular style of frame.
 It fits Safeway Style Frames and is used extensively in the southern and southwestern parts of the United States.
 The full size frames are 6’4” tall and it takes a 1-7/16” coupling pin (USA-104 Coupling Pin), has pin holes at 45 degrees to the horizontal member, and drop locks to keep the cross braces in place.
+See our Safeway-Style frames for sale.

 Waco-Style Red Scaffolding

 This style of frame scaffolding has full size frames that are 6’7” tall and takes a 1-3/8” coupling pin (USA-100 or 103 coupling pins) with pin holes at 90 degrees to the horizontal member, and candy cane style drop locks.
+See our Waco-Style frames for sale.

-Big Jax-Style Yellow Scaffolding
+Bil Jax-Style Yellow Scaffolding

 This style of frame scaffolding has full size frames that are 6’6” tall and takes a 1-3/8” coupling pin (SWS-107) with pin holes at 90 degrees, and C Locks to keep the cross braces in place.
+We sell Bil Jax style frames by order only.
+We do not keep an inventory of these on our yard.

 Types of Frame Scaffolding

 Walk Thru Frames are often used when you need a long working platform and the ability to traverse the length of that platform by walking through the frames such as during masonry construction on a long wall.
+See our walk-thru style frames for sale.

 Ladder frames are often used in constructing scaffolding towers, interior applications and where more precise adjustments to the working platform height is needed.
 Ladder frames cam also be used on the ends of a scaffolding platform in conjunction with walk-thru frames.
 If the rungs on the frames are less than 18” apart, the frame itself is allowed to be used as a ladder per OSHA standards.
 We usually recommend either a stair tower or separate bolt on ladder system be used for scaffolding access whenever possible.
+See our ladder frames for sale.

 Our half-high frames range from 2’ to 4’ high and are often used in interior applications where additional height is needed but where ceiling heights precludes use of a full size frame.
+See our half-high frames for sale.

 We carry frames that are 2’ to 3’ wide that are used for stucco, lighter duty applications, in tight spaces, interior applications or where the speed and ease of carrying and assembling smaller frames is a priority over size.
 Smaller frames also require less decking.
+See our skinny frames for sale.